IndoNLP-Workshop/IndoNLP-2025-Shared-Task/Readme.md

 - A report detailing the approach, challenges faced, and solutions implemented.
 - A detailed discussion about the evaluation techniques/frameworks used.
 - A short paper (4 pages)

+For any inquiries or concerns regarding this dataset, please contact us at: indonlp2025@gmail.com